 Switching your fleet to ultra-low emission vehicles (ULEVs) can pose some questions.
 Whether you’re considering battery electric vehicles (BEVs) or plug-in hybrids (PHEVs), we’ve put together a guide to vehicle range, charging abilities, and compliance for fleet policy and budgets.
 Read on to discover more.

 With our first plug-in hybrid (PHEV) in the SUPERB iV there has never been a better time to add ŠKODA to your fleet.
-Alternatively, discover the All-New OCTAVIA iV available to order soon.
+Alternatively, discover the All-New OCTAVIA iV and ENYAQ iV available to order soon.

 The Office for Low Emission Vehicles (OLEV) offer a government grant to help cut the cost of purchasing eligible electric vehicles.
 The Plug-in Car Grant (PiCG) provides a subsidy up to a maximum of £3,000 off the list price of an eligible vehicle.